MicrosoftDocs/dynamics-365-ai/ai-docs/sales/view-and-understand-call-summary.md

 Review the following prerequisites before using the call summary page:

-- You must have configured Conversation Intelligence application to process the call recordings.
-To learn more, see [Administer Sales Insights application](intro-admin-guide-sales-insights.md#administer-sales-insights-application).
+- You must have configured Conversation Intelligence to process the call recordings.
+To learn more, see [Administer Conversation Intelligence](intro-admin-guide-sales-insights.md#administer-conversation-intelligence).

-- You must have processed call recordings in Conversation Intelligence application.
+- You must have processed call recordings in Conversation Intelligence.
 To learn more, see [Configure conversation intelligence to connect call data](configure-conversation-intelligence-call-data.md).

 - You must have the latest [Sales Insights](https://appsource.microsoft.com/product/dynamics-365/mscrm.70b76f06-f739-4808-bd58-b5674a0a42d4?tab=Overview) installed in your organization to view the call insights tab in Sales Hub app.